 Such an uploaded reality might seem like 3 billion earth-years (as subjective experience might be nearly disconnected from clock time), but would in fact be only a few minutes of compute time.

-If you have a different idea about what Ultimate Retirement options humans might have when they have nothing to contribute in any meaningful way – feel free to suggest your ideas.
-At present, this uploaded is the best one I have.
+If you have a different idea about what Ultimate Retirement options humans might have when they have nothing to contribute in any meaningful way, feel free to suggest your ideas.
+At present, this upload is the best one I have.

 Any Ultimate Retirement implies a kind of charity from beings who are much more intelligent, powerful, and useful than we.